nicktehrany/website/website/content/IN4191 Notes/Lecture4.md

 - **Schemes:** Once it has a security definition, we want to design schemes which it hoped will meet the security definition (i.e. system whose security relies on factoring large numbers).
 - **Proofs:** Ask whether the design meets the security definition.

 A pseudo random function (PRF) is a function that appears random to the adversary, such that he cannot predict the output.

-In the security game, instead of giving the adversary the Function $$F$$ and value pair Ix,y), the adversary is provided with a family of functions $${F_K}K$$ from which one function is chosen with private key $$K$$ and the adversary has access to an oracle for querying function applications.
+In the security game, instead of giving the adversary the Function $F$ and value pair (x,y), the adversary is provided with a family of functions $\\{F_k\\} K$ from which one function is chosen with private key $K$ and the adversary has access to an oracle for querying function applications.
 This is done, as if the adversary is supplied directly with the function, he can directly apply the function and win, and without the oracle the adversary would have no chance.
 The PRF security game will be,

 ![PRF_sec_game](/images/IN4191/PRF_sec_game.png)